orta/pragmatic-testing/developer_operations.md

 #### Xcode Bots

 Xcode bots is still a bit of a mystery, though it looks like with it's second release it is now at a point where it is usable.
-It features before and after scripts so you can get it set up
+It features before and after scripts so you can get it set up properly

+#### Buildkite

+Travis is awesome, but they’re pretty slow with releases.
+Buildkite lets you run your own travis-like CI system on your own hardware.
+This means easily running tests for Xcode betas.
+It differs from Jenkins in it’s simplicty.
+It requires significanly less setup, and looks like it may require less maintainace overall.

-## Deployment
+## Internal Deployment

+I don’t trust Apple’s Testflight service, it seems to be that there’s a problem with it everyday.

+I trust in solid, mature processes when it is your apps first impression.
+I deploy the internal versions of our applications as enterprise applications so that anyone in our company can get the application with just a URL.

+We deploy to HockeyApp via a Makefile command, this

+## iTunes deployment

+It’s been a good year for deployment to the App Store, as [Felix Krause](http://www.krausefx.com) released a series of command line tools to do everything from generating snapshots to deploying to iTunes.
+This suite of tools is called [Fastlane](https://fastlane.tools) and I can’t recommend it enough.

+Getting past the mental barrier of presuming an iTunes deploy takes a long time means that you feel more comfortable releasing new builds often.
+More builds means less major breaking changes,  reducing problem surface area between versions.